Piccadilly, Warwickshire: Religion

 There has never been any place of worship in the village, which technically makes it a hamlet.
 The nearest place of worship is St Michael & All Angels Church in Wood End.
 The Parish Church of St Peter & St Paul is also located close by at Kingsbury.
 Both of these are Church of England churches.
 Piccadilly also falls into the Roman Catholic Parish of St. John The Baptist, with the main collegiate church being St. John's Presbytery in Tamworth.

 Transport

 The village lies next to the M42 motorway, with the nearest exit being at Junction 10.

 The village has a bus stop on Trinity Road which is served by Route 118, which connects Piccadilly to Kingsbury and Tamworth.
 A new shelter was provided by Kingsbury Parish Council in November 2007.
 The nearest railway station is at Wilnecote.
-But Water Orton and Coleshill Parkway are also a short distance away from the village.
+Water Orton and Coleshill Parkway are also a short distance away from the village.

-The nearest airport is Birmingham International, which is 12 mi away.
+The nearest airport is Birmingham, which is 12 mi away.

 Media

 The local newspaper covering the area is the Tamworth Herald.

-Local radio includes BBC Coventry & Warwickshire, Free Coventry & Warwickshire and Capital Mid-Counties.
+Local radio includes BBC CWR, Hits Radio Coventry & Warwickshire and Capital Mid-Counties.

 The village is covered by the Central ITV and BBC West Midlands TV regions broadcast from the nearby Sutton Coldfield transmitting station.